|HPS 0410||Einstein for Everyone|

 To get a sense of the process, imagine a column of ants setting off to walk across a rubber sheet.
 They may enter the sheet at a rate of one ant per second.
 If the rubber sheet is stretched while the ants walk, each ant will need to go further to get to the other side than the one before.
 So the ants will arrive less frequently at the other side than the original rate of one ant per second.

 What is the overall dynamics of spacetime?
 Einstein's gravitational field equations applied to the Friedmann-Robertson-Walker spacetimes give us three possibilities, cataloged below as I, II or III.
+(Recall that we have the special case of λ is zero.)

 What decides between them is the density of matter.
 The